tofetpuzo/LAMP/project/project1.md

 To navigated into the mySQL databases, I used this command:

-`:~$ sudo mysql`
+`:~$ sudo mysql` .
 ![apache](./images/runsql.jpg)

 ### PHP INSTALLATION
-To install PHP which serves has the commponent that will process code to display dynamic content to the end user.
+To install PHP which serves has the component that will process code to display dynamic content to the end user.
 I installed the php-mysql module to establish a connection between PHP and mySQL-based databases.
 There is a need to ensure that APACHE can handle PHP file, this is done using libapache2-mod-php module.
 It is actually possible to install the three packages using a single line of code.

-`:~$ sudo apt install php libapache2-mod-php php-mysql`
+`:~$ sudo apt install php libapache2-mod-php php-mysql`.

-To confirm if the php is installed, i used this code `:~$: php -v`
+To confirm if the php is installed, i used this code `:~$: php -v`.

-After the installation of LAMP, To provide a virutal host for your website using apache server.
+After the installation of LAMP, to provide a virutal host for your website using apache server.
 The first step is to create a directory to serve documents.
 By default Apache has a default directory and the setup was not changed.

-I create a directory using the `mkdir` command as follows:
+I created a directory using the `mkdir` command as follows:

-`:~$ sudo mkdir /var/www/projectlamp`
+`:~$ sudo mkdir /var/www/projectlamp`.

 I claimed ownership of this directory by running this command:

-`:~$ sudo chown -R $USER:$USER /var/www/projectlamp`
+`:~$ sudo chown -R $USER:$USER /var/www/projectlamp` .

-Next, I create an open confguration file in Apache's sites-available directory.
+Next, I created an open confguration file in Apache's sites-available directory.

-`:~$ sudo vi /etc/apache2/sites-available/projectlamp.conf`
+`:~$ sudo vi /etc/apache2/sites-available/projectlamp.conf`.

 ![file](./images/file.jpg)

 ### Creating Virtual Configuration
-Apache use a server block to serve documents in html directories.
-But so that I can configure my own directory, I had to add my own directory without touch the initial configuration in my aws server.
+Apache uses a server block to serve documents in html directories.
+But in order not to interfere with the inbuilt setting in Apache-aws server. .
 I created a directory and claimed the ownership of it.
-I used these commands.
+I used the following code.

-`:~$ sudo mkdir /var/www/projectlamp`
+`:~$ sudo mkdir /var/www/projectlamp`.

-`:~$ sudo chown -R $USER:$USER /var/www/projectlamp`
+`:~$ sudo chown -R $USER:$USER /var/www/projectlamp`.

-To create a virtual host, so the apache can serve the html requests to a user, I enable a new virtual host using the a2ensite command.
+To create a virtual host, so the apache can serve the html requests to a user, I enabled a new virtual host using the a2ensite command.

-`:~$ sudo a2ensite projectlamp`
+`:~$ sudo a2ensite projectlamp`.

-I ensured that the default website installed on Apache Server is deactived, since  I do not use a custom domanin name and Apache default configuration does overwrite the virtual host, if this is not done.
-To deactivate the website.
+I ensured that the default website installed on Apache Server is deactived, since  I do not own a custom domain name and Apache default configuration does overwrite the virtual host, if this is not done.
+To deactivate the website, I used this command.
 `:~$ sudo a2dissite 000-default`

 To make sure my configuration does not contain syntax errors, I ran this command

-`:~$ sudo apache2ctl configtest`
+`:~$ sudo apache2ctl configtest` .

-To ascertain the Apache has made the requested changes, I used this command.
+To ascertain that Apache has made the requested changes, I used this command.

-`:~$ sudo systemctl reload apache2`
+`:~$ sudo systemctl reload apache2` .

-But, notice the webroot folder created is empty.
-I had to create an index.html file to test run the virtual host to see if it works as expected to do this.
-I used this command.
+But, notice that the webroot folder created is empty.
+I had to create an index.html file to test run the virtual host to confirm it works, with this line of code.

 `:~$ sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html`